 A popular way of getting to Netherlands from the south-east UK is by taking the Eurostar train from London to Brussels and then travelling onwards to Amsterdam by Thalys or standard trains.
 Let's take a close look at travelling by Eurostar...

-The Eurostar serves London-Brussels 5-7x daily with travel time around 2 hours.
+Eurostar is the high-speed train that serves Brussels, Lille and Paris from London St Pancras via the channel tunnel.
+London-Brussels operates 6-7x daily with a travel time of around 2 hours.
 There are 3 classes of travel on the Eurostar:

 Standard Class - effectively 2nd class with the normal 2-2 configuration seating, seat pitch of approximately 33" (84.5cm) and food/drink available for purchase at the bar buffet car.

 Standard Premier - a first class "lite" product using dedicated carriages with 1-2 configuration and seat pitch of 37" (94.5cm).
 A complimentary light meal and drinks are served at your seat and a selection of magazines is available.

 Business Premier - a flexible fare business product using dedicated carriages with similar 1-2 config and seat pitch as Standard Premier.
 A full 3 course meal with drinks is served at your seat (culinary director is currently Raymond Blanc), plus newspapers and magazines are available.
 At the main Eurostar stations you get fast-track check-in and a business lounge which has free refreshments and WiFi.
 Ticket prices are by no means cheap.

 Both Standard Premier and Business Premier have in-seat power (both UK and Euro style sockets are available in alternate seat rows).
 Standard class offers plug sockets only in carriages 5 and 14.
 Coaches 8 and 11 (Business Premier and Standard Premier) are designated as quiet coaches.
 Note that Eurostar does not offer on-board WiFi.